 For example in my office, my accent wall is a wall of squares (room reveal is coming, I promise).
 If I hadn’t mapped things out and took the time to test out the layout, I wouldn’t have realized the pattern idea I had in my head was going to result in a completely different layout than the one I actually wanted.
 Can you imagine having to repaint an entire wall of squares all over again?

 Even after you’ve mapped out your plan and sat on it for a few days, sit on it again.
 Home improvement projects involve money and sometimes a lot of money.
 The worst thing to do is to throw money down the drain so don’t rush!

 No matter your project, break it down into the tiniest and smallest of tasks to keep you from being overwhelmed.
 Let me tell ya, the idea of painting every room of a 3 story house is enough to make me freak out and at first, I did.
 Then I said to myself, “Lynn, break it down.
 You can’t paint that many rooms at once, in a day, or even a week!”

 But guess what I can do in a day?
 I can decide which room to start on first.
 I can tape the room with painter’s tape so I don’t cause myself extra work later on.
 I can paint the walls of the room.
 I can paint the baseboards of the room.

-See how I broke that down into small, easy bite sized chunks?
+See how I broke that down into small, easy bite-sized chunks?
 Which sounds better?
-I have to paint my entire house or I have to tape the bedroom so I can paint.
+I have to paint my entire house or I have to tape the bedroom so I can paint it.
 The latter of course.
 Looking at that big huge goal will make you want to run, throw you into a tizzy, and there you are left with the same amount of the task completed as you had before you started…none.